 Facts About Indian Independence Day

-- There were a variety of variations of our new national flag.
+- There were a variety of variations in our new national flag.
 Pingali Venkayya rendered the version you know today at Bezwada, in 1921.

-- Only the village and construction industries in Khadi have the license to manufacture or supply our national flag.
+- Only the village and construction khadi industries have the license to manufacture or supply our national flag.

 - On our first Independence Day we didn’t have a National Anthem.

 - It’s hard to believe this one but Mahatama Gandhi wasn’t part of the first celebration of Independence Day.